rob-myers/rob-myers.github.io/README.md

 - refactor poly2: has steiner points, caches triangle ids, has at most one triangulation
 - compute triangulation in webworker
 - refined triangulation in webworker
+- use scss and style-loader to get hmr trigger working

 # Next JS